google/WebFundamentals/src/content/en/updates/2017/04/headless-chrome.md

 ### TL;DR {: #tldr .hide-from-toc}

 [Headless Chrome](https://chromium.googlesource.com/chromium/src/+/lkgr/headless/README.md)
-is a way to run the Chromium browser in a headless environment.
+is a way to run the Chrome browser in a headless environment.
 Essentially, running Chrome without chrome!
 It brings **all modern web platform features** provided by Chromium and the Blink rendering engine to the command line.

 Why is that useful?

-A headless browser is great tool for automated testing and server environments where you don't need a visible UI shell.
+A headless browser is a great tool for automated testing and server environments where you don't need a visible UI shell.
 For example, you may want to run some tests against a real web page, create a PDF of it, or just inspect how the browser renders an URL.

-Headless mode is available on Mac and Linux in Chrome 59.
+Note: Headless mode is available on Mac and Linux in Chrome 59.
 Windows support is coming soon!
-{: .note }

 ## Starting Headless (CLI) {: #cli }